stevenc49/stevenc49.github.io/pages/journal.md

 Tip from Nick White:  don’t sit there and try and solve it.
-Just look at the solutions and learn

-Let's see how many new problems I can "study" using this method.
+Just look at the solutions and learn Let's see how many new problems I can "study" using this method.
 I can always go back to "review" the problems.
 Quantity over Quality!
 FTW

+Once you learn it, write it down in notes (ie: blog) and keep looking over it.
+Who cares if you're "memoroziing it".
+Just do whatever works.

 Found this article on bit manipulation: https://leetcode.com/problems/sum-of-two-integers/discuss/84278/A-summary%3A-how-to-use-bit-manipulation-to-solve-problems-easily-and-efficiently/207733/